ldt-libs/InsetsView/README.md

 </br>

 ## Usage
-There're serveral custom viewgroups provided in this library:
+There're several custom view groups provided in the library:

- #### InsetsMarginView
+ #### SafeAreaView

-Constraint other child views in the same ConstraintLayout parent to this InsetsMarginView view so that those views will not be covered by the System UI.
+Constraint other child views in the same ConstraintLayout parent to this SafeAreaView view so those views will not be covered by the System UI.
 By using this view, you can handle almost the common ui layout types.

 ```
 <androidx.constraintlayout.widget.ConstraintLayout